FabianMaeurer/TensorCategories.jl/docs/src/Multitensor.md

 # Groethendieck Ring

-TensorCategories can compute the Groethendieck ring of a semisimple `MultiTensorCategory`, if provided with methods
+TensorCategories can compute the Groethendieck ring of a semisimple multitensor category, if provided with methods

 ```